 Both dosing protocols resulted in similarly high rates of microbiological success and number of days to achieve clearance of blood cultures.
 Three patients in the TGD group and one patient in the AGD experienced microbiological failure.
 Of the three failures in the TGD group, two patients had endocarditis, and one patient had osteomyelitis.
 The first steady state trough concentrations in these failures were subtherapeutic, therapeutic, and supratherapeutic, respectively.
 The one microbiological failure in the AGD group had osteomyelitis with a subtherapeutic AUC/MIC with their first steady state concentrations.
 None of these failures were associated with in-hospital mortality or 30-day infection-related readmission.
 Although there were more initial ICU admissions and higher Charlson Comorbidity Index scores in the TGD group, APACHE II and Pitt bacteremia scores were comparable in both groups.
 In addition, the AGD group had more cases of endocarditis and failure of source control than the TGD group, yet the cure rates were similar and the hospital length of stay was shorter in the AGD group.

 The results of this study add to the paucity of evidence evaluating clinical efficacy of AUC-guided dosing of vancomycin.
 Eads et al. 11 compared the efficacy and safety of IV vancomycin dosing using a trough-based (n=25) versus AUC/MIC-based (n=19) method in a veteran’s affairs hospital.
 Clinical failure was defined as persistent fever after 48 hours of therapy, deterioration of patient’s condition as assessed by attending physician, or escalation in prescribed antibiotic regimen, while safety was evaluated by the incidence of AKI defined by an acute increase in SCr ≥ 0.3 mg/dL over baseline over 48 hours and RIFLE criteria.
 Indications for vancomycin therapy included sepsis, pneumonia, osteomyelitis, and abscess.
 All patients in the study achieved clinical success, while only 2 patients experienced AKI (both in trough-based dosing group).
 When comparing the results to our study, clinical failure rates were slightly higher in our study, which is likely attributed to differences in clinical failure definition.
-In addition, nephrotoxicity was also higher in our study possibly due to differences in AKI definition, our larger sample size and the inclusion of more serious infections.
+The higher rate of nephrotoxicity observed in our study may be due to differences in AKI definitions, a larger sample size, and the inclusion of more severe infections